 Overnight at hotel in Paro

-In the morning you can bike to Chele La (3,990 m) on motorcycle, one of the highest motorable roads in Bhutan.
+In the morning you can start your Bhutan bike ride to Chele La (3,990 m) on motorcycle, one of the highest motorable roads in Bhutan.
 You will notice the change in vegetation as you climb up to the Pass.
 Later, ride to Thimphu.

 On the way stop at Tachog Lhakhang, a temple located across the iron chain bridge with the medieval ambience.